Africa–India relations: Indian foreign aid to Africa

 In 2006, India launched its flagship aid initiative in Africa by constructing the $125 million Pan-African e-Network, the continent's largest tele-education and telemedicine initiative.
 The network links 47 African countries with schools and hospitals in India through satellite and fiber-optic links.

 At the second India–Africa Forum Summit in Addis Ababa, Ethiopia in 2011, then Indian Prime Minister Manmohan Singh expressed India's desire to help African nations with their development needs.
 Singh announced that India would invest $700 million to establish educational institutions and training programs in several African countries, including Uganda, Ghana, Botswana and Burundi.
 The Prime Minister also announced $5 billion in lines of credit for African nations.
 India made further commitments to Africa at the third India-Africa Forum Summit in 2014.

 India allocated $43 million or 7% of its technical cooperation budget to African countries in 2012–13, a 4% increase over the previous fiscal.
 India budgeted $63 million in aid to African countries in 2014–15, less than 5% of its total foreign aid budget and slightly higher than the previous fiscal.

+Cultural relations

+Africa-lndia Cultural Diplomacy

+Indian cinema has played a significant role in Africa, connecting communities with Indian culture through films that offer insights into social values, fashion, and cuisine, which has become an important aspect of the soft power of India in Africa.

+The Indian diaspora in Africa, spanning 46 countries and representing a significant portion of India's total diaspora, plays a crucial role in enhancing bilateral relations and shaping Africa-India cultural connections through substantial investments and involvement in cultural programs and sectors of governance.

+India's cultural diplomacy is also reflected in its spread of Yoga and Ayush practices, with initiatives like the International Day of Yoga strengthening cultural ties and enhancing bilateral relations, exemplifying the soft power of India in Africa.

+Sports

+British colonisation gave India and Africa new sporting ties, such as through cricket.
+The colonial era also saw the Indian sport kho kho come to South Africa.